 Operational continuity for our membership, in the most safe and prudent manner possible, remains to be our goal.
-With the ever-growing concerns surrounding COVID-19, we are continually assessing the best use of our resources and have made the following consolidations within our branch network:
+As conditions surrounding COVID-19 have evolved, we have made the following adjustments within our branch network:

-- As of March 19th, all in-person visits at our Jack Welty branch are temporarily suspended.
+- In-person visits at our Jack Welty and SBA branches remain temporarily suspended.